 “I think this was probably the most time-consuming and intense hunt I’ve ever been on,” explained Paulek.
 “I hunted almost every weekend during the 2012-14 seasons.
 As my friends and family would probably tell you, I became obsessed with going lion hunting every chance I could get.”

 Paulek’s unyielding perseverance was not because she lacked good hunting opportunities.
 In fact, she passed up the chance to harvest nine other lions, most of which were either females or smaller toms.
 But for Paulek, lion hunting was truly about the journey rather than the destination, and she remained determined to hold out for the right circumstances.

 “I absolutely loved chasing and catching lions, but I didn’t have a huge desire to harvest one myself unless it was the right one,” said Paulek.
-“I wanted a large, mature tom and one that I worked hard for and that presented a challenge.
-I also knew that the opportunities to harvest a trophy-sized lion were few and far between, so the odds of getting everything I wanted were pretty slim.
+“I wanted a large tom and one that I worked hard for and that presented a challenge.
+I also knew that the opportunities to harvest a mature lion were few and far between, so the odds of getting everything I wanted were pretty slim.
 Still, I had my certain criteria and stood firm.”